WayneChiu1221/Europe-Electricity-Prediction-Project/README.md

 1. Clear R - to collect our data source
 2. Forecast submission - to apply model selection, validation and generate forecast.

-My goal: To Create a model that can constanyly beat naive method
+My goal: To create a model that can constanyly beat naive method

 # Methodology